Dionne Warwick Sings Cole Porter

 Dionne Warwick Sings Cole Porter is a studio album by American singer Dionne Warwick.
-Her ninth album for Arista Records, it was released on June 11, 1990 in the United States.
+Her ninth album for Arista Records, it was released on June 11, 1990, in the United States.
 A tribute to American composer and songwriter Cole Porter, Warwick worked with Arif Mardin on the album, which consists of several of Cole's jazz standards that he had written during the 1930s through 1950s, including "Night and Day", "You're the Top" and "I've Got You Under My Skin."
-Released to contrasting reviews, it reached number 155 on the US Billboard 200.
+Released to contrasting reviews, it reached number 155 on the U.S. Billboard 200.

 Background

 In 1987, Warwick released Reservations for Two, her eighth album with Arista Records.
-Though the album produced the top 20 hit single "Love Power," a duet with Jeffrey Osborne, it failed to reprise the success of previous album Friends (1985) and missed the top fifty on the US Billboard 200.
+Though the album produced the top 20 hit single "Love Power," a duet with Jeffrey Osborne, it failed to reprise the success of previous album Friends (1985) and missed the top fifty on the U.S. Billboard 200.
 Producer Arif Mardin suggested making a jazz-inflected album of Cole Porter renditions with Warwick next.
 While the pair recorded a first version in that fashion, Arista head Clive Davis found that the result "sounded too much like a cabaret recording" since he was looking for a ballroom-style sound for the album instead.
 Warwick and Mardin were forced to rerecord the album, resulting in an overall sound which Warwick first considered "very vanilla," though she later expressed her pride in the project, thinking of it as "one of [her] best works."
 In 1990, Dionne Warwick Sings Cole Porter won her the first Cole Porter Centennial Award, "You're the Top", given in recognition of outstanding achievements for sustaining the Cole Porter Legend.